-V: Administration of drugs to patients in the Day Hospice and outpatient setting.
+V: Administration of drugs to patients in the Day Centre and outpatient setting.

-- V.1 Patients attending the Day Hospice or outpatient services are technically living at home and remain under the medical care of their general practitioner during their visit to the hospice.
-Their drugs will generally have been prescribed for them by their general practitioner and dispensed by a local pharmacist.
-They should therefore bring any necessary drugs with them to Day Hospice and should normally be responsible themselves for taking their own drugs, including oxygen. - V.2 This may raise problems of security.
-The nursing staff in the Day Hospice must be aware of the possible problems. - V.3 In emergencies or for immediate symptom management, drug instructions may need to be written by hospice medical staff on a hospice drug administration chart, and given by nursing staff under the same rules as for in-patients. - V.4 If a patient requires help from any member of staff in the administration of any drug whilst in the Day Hospice, then that member of staff must be absolutely sure that the item that they are helping to administer is actually the item that the patient intended to take and that it is being used for an appropriate indication.
+- V.1 Patients attending the hospice Day Centre or outpatient services are technically living at home and are under the medical care of their general practitioner.
+Their drugs will generally have been prescribed for them by their general practitioner and dispensed by a local Pharmacist.
+They should therefore bring any necessary drugs with them to day care and should normally be responsible themselves for taking their own drugs, including oxygen. - V.2 This may raise problems of security.
+The nursing staff in the day centre must be aware of the possible problems. - V.3 In emergencies or for immediate symptom management, drugs may need to be prescribed by the medical staff of the hospice on a Katharine House Hospice Drug Prescription Chart and given by nursing staff under the same rules as for inpatients. - V.4 If a patient requires help from any member of staff in the administration of any drug whilst in the day centre, then that member of staff must be absolutely sure that the item that they are helping to administer is actually the item that the patient intended to take and that it is being used for an appropriate indication.
 If the item being administered is from the patient's own supply then this activity must be recorded in the clinical records.
-If a patient requires a drug item from hospice stock then this requires a drug instruction, written by a hospice doctor on a drug administration chart, before administration. - V.5 Infusion and transfusion therapy is sometimes undertaken in the Day Hospice.
+If a patient requires a drug item from hospice stock then this must be prescribed by a doctor on a drug chart before administration. - V.5 Infusion and transfusion therapy is sometimes undertaken in the day centre.
 This is acceptable practice.
-All such treatment requires a suitable drug instruction, written by a hospice doctor on a drug administration chart, and all the necessary policies and procedures must be observed.
+All such treatment must be prescribed on a Katharine House Hospice Drug Prescription Chart and all the necessary policies and procedures must be observed.